 This post will offer suggestions for topics and guide you step-by-step through the process of crafting your site – including everything from choosing a subject to how to start making money.
 We will also provide plenty of links to further reading to help you delve deeper into the various topics.

-Why You Should Start a WordPress Retirement Blog
+Why Start a Retirement Blog?

 Starting a WordPress blog of any type can be beneficial, but a retirement blog can be particularly fulfilling.
 There are many proven emotional and physical health benefits of writing, including stress reduction and an improved mood.
 Moreover, a blog offers a way to preserve and pass on knowledge to current and future generations.
 It could even make you a few bucks along the way.